 A power conditioner is a great investment if you commonly have issues with voltage fluctuations, interference, or noise.
 However, if a certain piece of kit starts to generate lots of noise, you should consider replacing that.
 This is because faulty capacitors or bad shielding could be the reason for your issues.

 Thirdly, do you have space in your budget for a power conditioner?
-A decent one isn't cheap, and unless you have a particularly poor mains supply, that money is probably better invested in other parts of your setup?
-Although, if you have a high or near-unlimited budget, a power conditioner is an important tool for keeping other high-value components safe.
+A decent one isn't cheap, and unless you have a particularly poor mains supply, that money is probably better invested in other parts of your setup.
+However, if you have a high or near-unlimited budget, a power conditioner is an important tool for keeping other high-value components safe.